key-amb/fireap/README.md

 Task propagation time takes _O(log N)_ in theory; as _N_ means node number in cluster.

-So this tool can shorten task which takes _O(N)_ time in systemof large number of nodes.
+So this tool can shorten the time of tasks which take _O(N)_ time in system of large number of nodes.
 Typical usecase is software deployment.